Pierce Volterra zero-emissions pumper has an Oshkosh patented parallel-electric drivetrain.

 Gilbert Fire and Rescue Department in Arizona recently secured a contract with Pierce Manufacturing to arrange a Pierce Volterra zero-emissions pumper with an Oshkosh patented parallel-electric drivetrain into service with Station No. 2.

-This is Pierce’s third Volterra electric pumper placement for Gilbert Fire and Rescue.
+This will be Pierce’s third Volterra electric pumper placement.
 Other placements include the city of Madison, Wisconsin Fire Department, and the city of Portland, Oregon Fire and Rescue.

 With each location having different climates, Pierce can collect vehicle performance data for the Volterra electric fire truck in various environmental conditions.